apache/openwhisk-wskdeploy/tests/usecases/alarmtrigger/README.md

 # Test Case for Whisk Deploy

 This is a test case for `wskdeploy`.
 This package demonstrates how to create alarm trigger.
-You have to specify `/whisk.system/alarms/alarm` as a `source` for alarm trigger.
+You have to specify `/whisk.system/alarms/alarm` as a `source` for alarm trigger in manifest yaml file.
 It takes one mandatory parameter `cron` in deployment file.

 It can be deployed and tested with: